Andrerod98/RoleModels/README.md

 10. Navigate to `https://{your-ip}:8080` in a browser tab

-Additional info.
-To run as a desktop app run `npm run electron:start` to start both the client and server
+Additional info: To run as a desktop app run `npm run electron:start` to start both the client and server